888Poker is now available for real-money online poker play in New Jersey.

 Grade: C (C)Read Robert's July 2014 review of 888

-If it wasn’t for its seasonal promotions and generous freerolls, 888 would have probably already gone the way of the dinosaur.
+If it wasn’t for seasonal promotions and generous freerolls, 888 would probably have already gone the way of the dinosaur.
 But as for now, the site is in the midst of a modest resurgence.

-However, since April 23, 7-day cash-game averages have fallen 18 percent.
-Though that’s a far cry from the 43.5 percent it dropped from late-April to early June.
+However, since April 2016, 7-day cash-game averages have fallen 18 percent.
+Though that’s a far cry from the 43.5 percent dropp from late-April to early June.

 Still, at a current average of 64 concurrent ring game players, traffic is down 56 percent from its February peak of 146.